ccoff/ccoff.github.io/content/2020-04-26_customizing-live-iso.md

 -boot_image any efi_path=boot/grub/efi.img -boot_image isolinux partition_entry=gpt_basdat
 ```

 When that command finishes, we have a customized ISO file suitable for a USB drive, CD, or other boot media.
-Making disk image backups on a headless device is a lot easier now.
+And making disk image backups on a headless device is much easier now.